Financial Inclusion

 Solutions Banking

 Solutions Banking is a financial wellness program for businesses as a no-cost component of their employee benefits package.
-AUB provides the companies' employees with special banking rewards and tailored financial education through one-to-one consultation, tailored seminars, webinars and our on-demand financial education platform with Banzai.
+Atlantic Union Bank provides the companies' employees with special banking rewards and tailored financial education through one-to-one consultation, tailored seminars, webinars and our on-demand financial education platform with Banzai.

-• addressing the unique needs of employees from entry level to the C-suite; and
+• addressing the unique needs of employees from entry level to the C-suite

 • reducing a top workforce pain point of attracting and retaining talent with our added employee financial wellness benefit.